Maryland Labor Laws Guide

 • If the said organization requests their services in case of a Level 2 or higher-level disaster.

-Organ and bone donation leave — employees are entitled to leave if they are an organ or bone marrow donor.
+Organ and bone donation leave — Employees who are organ or bone marrow donors are entitled to leave.

 The leave counts up to 30 days for organ donation and up to 7 days for bone marrow donation.